 The 6 things you need to know before and during a website redesign

-- What propels or stops your customers
+- What motivates or deters your clientele?

 1. Know what your website’s most valuable pages are

 Website redesign is analogous to home improvement in this way.
 You wouldn’t start a remodel by swinging your hammer in random directions and knocking down walls without first double-checking if they’re load-bearing.
 Likewise, before launching into a redesign, you should have a clear map of your website ecosystem, scope out your wireframes, and know which pages need to be handled with care versus which ones can be torn down and rebuilt from scratch.